beaubus/svg-patterns-for-tailwindcss/README.md

 # BEAUBUS Patterns plugin for TailwindCSS

-A plugin that provides 140+ svg patterns you can use as background image with utility classes.
+A plugin that provides [140+ free svg patterns](https://patterns.beaubus.com) you can use as background image with utility classes.

 ![](demo.gif)